mendozagit/CodersLinkAssignment/README.md

-﻿# CodersLinkAssignment
+﻿# Basic Clean Architecture Web Api

-This project is an experiment trying to create a solution template with for CodersLink Assignment requirements.
+This project is an experiment trying to create a solution template with for Clean Architecture requirements.